zaavaleta33/Crane-Problem/README.md

 # Spring 2023
 # Instructor: Himani Tawade

-**Clone This repository into your repository and implement the code, along with a document with required details mentioned at the last, a demo video, readme file.
+**Clone This repository into your repository and implement the code, along with a document with required details mentioned at the last, a demo video, readme file and .gitignore file.
 Submission will be a git repo link with all the requirements updated to repo on canvas.**

 # Abstract